 Easy Elegant Knitted Purse

 Depending on how fast you knit, this straight piece can be done in a couple of days.
 It requires no shaping.
-This is a guide about easy elegant knitted purse
+This is a page about easy elegant knitted purse

 This is an easy project as it is a straight piece.
 There is no shaping involved.
 I created this pattern so there are no photos from a magazine, sorry.
 The knitted piece is flat when you get done.
 It just takes shape when you put it on the bamboo handles.